-- myofascial release: used to release tension stored in the fascia (fibrous tissue that encase and support muscles); often used after a muscle injury
+- Myofascial release: Releases tension stored in the fascia (fibrous tissue that encase and support muscles); often used after a muscle injury

-- Shiatsu: an old oriental therapy based on acupressure
+- Shiatsu: An oriental therapy based on acupressure.

 How to Find a Massage Therapist

-- American Massage Therapy Association (AMTA): This organization represents thousands of massage therapists around the world.
+- American Massage Therapy Association (AMTA): This organization represents massage therapists around the world.

-- have graduated from a program that is accredited or approved by the Commission on Massage Training Accreditation (COMTA) or the National Certification Board of Therapeutic Massage & Bodywork
+- Graduated from a program that is accredited or approved by the Commission on Massage Training Accreditation (COMTA) or the National Certification Board of Therapeutic Massage and Bodywork.

-- ave completed at least 500 hours of training
+- Completed at least 500 hours of training

-- belong to a national organization such as AMTA, which requires members to follow specific practice standards and a strict code of ethics
+- Belongs to a national organization such as AMTA, which requires members to follow specific practice standards and a strict code of ethics.

 If you don't like the idea of someone giving you a massage, don't have time to go to a therapist, or it costs too much, consider giving yourself a massage.
 There are many types of hand-held massagers that can help increase blood flow and relieve pain.
 Usually just a few minutes on the affected muscles can provide pain relief.